jpangburn/flow_meter/README.md

 ### Wifi error

 Check your SSID and PASSWORD values in the wificonfig.py file and make sure you saved it to the pico.

+###   File "ntptime.py", line 24, in time
+###    OSError: [Errno 110] ETIMEDOUT

+This error happens if your pico can't connect to an NTP server to get the current GMT time.
+Make sure you have internet access from your router, but otherwise just try again- this seems to fail occasionally but is only called once when the program starts.

 ### ImportError: no module named 'wificonfig'